Our approach to diversity, equity & inclusion

 • Moving the dial for our customers – we want to continue to actively transform our shops and the products we sell to be inclusive, accessible, culturally sensitive and gender inclusive for all of our customers

-In the last 12 months for our colleagues, we have:
+In the last 12 months, we have:

 We continue to work hard to make our stores and online shopping more inclusive for our customers and in the last 12 months we have: